js-ts/kserve/python/kserve/README.md

 (or `sudo python setup.py install` to install the package for all users)

-## KFServing Server
+## KServe Python Server
-KFServing's python server libraries implement a standardized KFServing library that is extended by model serving frameworks such as Scikit Learn, XGBoost and PyTorch.
+KServe's python server libraries implement a standardized library that is extended by model serving frameworks such as Scikit Learn, XGBoost and PyTorch.
 It encapsulates data plane API definitions and storage retrieval for models.

-KFServing provides many functionalities, including among others:
+It provides many functionalities, including among others:

 * Registering a model and starting the server
 * Prediction Handler
+* Pre/Post Processing Handler
 * Liveness Handler
 * Readiness Handlers

-KFServing supports the following storage providers:
+It supports the following storage providers:

 * Google Cloud Storage with a prefix: "gs://"
     * By default, it uses `GOOGLE_APPLICATION_CREDENTIALS` environment variable for user authentication.